Electrical contractors in

 Meet experience requirements

-File electrical contractor license application with Indiana Professional Licensing Agency including all required documentation and fees.
+Submit electrical contractor license application to Indiana Professional Licensing Agency with required documentation, experience verification, and application fee.

-Schedule and pass the electrical contractor examination administered by PSI.
-Study Indiana electrical code and NEC requirements.
+Schedule and pass the PSI electrical contractor examination covering NEC, Indiana electrical code, and business practices.
+Exam fee separate from application.

 Obtain surety bond